xrhan/timelapse/index.md

 ### Generalization to different artistic styles

 Beyond real photos, the model generalizes well to different artistic styles and requires only simple text prompt such as “timelapse of flower blooming”.
-We demonstrate results across watercolor, anime, and impressionist paintings, showing the benefit of dREPA regularized training.
+We demonstrate results across watercolor, anime, and oil paintings, showing the benefit of dREPA regularized training.

 <!-- Experiments video grid (2x2) -->
 <style>